AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

   When **others** is used as the index of an indexed attribute, the value of the attribute indexed by **others** is used when no other index would apply.

+* **configuration concatenable**

+  For a string list attribute, the final value if the attribute is declared in both the configuration project and the user project is the concatenation of the two value, configuration then user.

 .. _Project_Level_Attributes: